Natural Breathing vs. the Breathing Control System

 The first time you have Tetany, it can be startling, if you don’t know what Tetany is and how it works, because the first experience of Tetany is that you feel you lose control of your hands, arms, mouth, and face.
 Your muscles get stiff, and you can’t move.

 Actually, you can move.
 You can take total control of your body if you get distracted out of your resistance.
-Like, if the fire-alarm goes off, you will instantly act normally and get out.
+Like, if the fire-alarm goes off, you will instantly act normally and get away.

 After you have had the experience of Tetany you know it is safe.